dan-fritchman/Thesis/content.md

     return RoStage
 ```

-Like most of the ADC's circuits, the RO stages are designed to be process portable through the use of control-inversion parameters.
+Like most of the ADC's circuits, the RO stages are designed to be process portable through the use of control inversion parameters.
 A separate technology-specific invocation program applies PDK-compatible devices as parameters to these generators.

 The `RoStage`  unit inverter module `uinv` is arrayed twice in positive feedback and two times a parametric coupling `ratio` in the forward configuration.
 In each oscillator the value of this `ratio` is set four.